 Dude, this is my masterpiece.

 5. Marijuana can make dogs ill, causing serious medical issues such as injury, dehydration, anxiety, lethargy, impaired balance, vomiting, or diarrhea.
-A few have even died from eating it.
+A few dogs have even died from eating it.

 6. Drugged driving is dangerous, illegal, and happening more and more.
 The risk of being in an accident doubles after marijuana use.